shabaj-ahmed/shabaj-ahmed/README.md

-### Hi, I’m Shabaj
+### Hi, I'm Shabaj

 **About Me** <br />
-I'm a recent PhD graduate in Human-Robot Interaction, where my research focused on designing robotic coaches that support long-term behaviour change and healthy habit formation.
-My background spans the automotive industry, tech startups, and academic research.
-Across all of these, I’ve been driven by a simple question: _How can we use technology to solve real-world problems and improve people’s lives?_ I’m naturally curious, adaptable, and always eager to learn something new.
+I am an Embedded Software Engineer at EnseraDesign.
+My experience spans mechanical design, embedded systems, electronics, and software development.
+I enjoy building technology that supports people in practical and meaningful ways, especially in the health, well-being, and assistive technology space.

 **Skills and Expertise** <br />
+**Embedded & Robotics Engineering**: ESP32/STM32, FreeRTOS, BLE, sensor integration <br />
+**Software Development**: Python, C/C++, Flutter (Dart), robotics prototyping with ROS2 <br />
+**Systems Thinking**: Multidisciplinary prototyping, systems engineering, systems architecture, UX for human-robot interaction <br />
-**Cross-Disciplinary Knowledge**: Mechanical engineering, embedded systems, electronics and software development <br />
+**Collaborative R&D**: Experience working across engineering, research, and product teams <br />
-**Team Collaboration**: Self-motivated but happiest when working with multidisciplinary teams. <br />
-**Adaptable Learner**: Quick to pick up new tools and methods, with a pragmatic approach to applying them. <br />
+**Mechanical & Electronics Foundations**: Mechanical design, prototyping, PCB basics, system integration <br />

 **Current Work and Skills** <br />
-**Open to new opportunities**: I passed my viva in June 2025 and am actively looking for a role <br />
+**Full-time role**: Embedded Software Engineer at EnseraDesign <br />
+**Personal projects**: Developing wearable, assistive, and robotic systems as exploratory and research-driven prototypes <br />
-**Personal projects**: I'm currently building some software tools and experimenting with wearable and robotic tech.
-Check out my [repositories](https://github.com/shabaj-ahmed?tab=repositories) to see what I’m working on.
+Check out my [repositories](https://github.com/shabaj-ahmed?tab=repositories) to see what I'm working on.

 **Professional Highlights** <br />
-**PhD Research at Bristol University**: Advancing the field of human-robot interaction. <br />
+**PhD in Human–Robot Interaction (University of Bristol)** <br />
+Conducted research on robotic coaches for long-term behaviour change.
+My [thesis](https://uwe-repository.worktribe.com/output/15386149) centred on the design and evaluation of a Socially Assistive Robot (SAR) designed to support the formation of sustainable habits in health and fitness contexts. <br /><br />
-**Co-founder at 3D Farms**: Led the development of an automated aeroponics warehouse. <br />
+**Co-founder at 3D Farms** <br />
+Led the development of an automated aeroponics system for controlled indoor environment agriculture. <br /><br />
-**ADAS System Architect at Jaguar Land Rover**: Managed and coordinated autonomous driving signals between ECUs <br />
+**ADAS System Architect at Jaguar Land Rover** <br />
+Coordinated autonomous driving data flows and interfaces across multiple ECUs. <br />

 **Education** <br />
 **CDT in Robotics** - Bristol University <br />
-**MEng in Mechanical Engineering** - Cardiff University, Graduated with a First class honours<br />
+**MEng in Mechanical Engineering (First Class Honours)** - Cardiff University <br />

 **Key Projects and Achievements** <br />
+**Habit Formation SAR**: A SAR system designed to support long-term behaviour change.
+This work formed the core of my PhD research, exploring how robotic systems can help users adopt and sustain healthy routines.  <br /><br />
-**Progressable**: A cross-platform exercise journal application developed using Flutter.
-Download it at www.progressable.co.uk.
+**Progressable**: A cross-platform exercise journal application developed in Flutter.
+The app is no longer actively maintained, but the project remains available as an example of my cross-platform development work. <br />
-**BrisHacks Hackathon 2024 Winner**: To tackle childhood obesity, we created a video game that requires players to engage in physical activities to control the character on screen. <br />
-**Robotic + Care Hackathon 2023 Winner**: Developed a social care robot to aid in healthcare settings. <br />

 **Hobbies and Interests** <br />
-Outside the PhD, I enjoy a balanced lifestyle with interests ranging from fitness and photography to DIY. <br />
+Outside of engineering, I maintain a balanced lifestyle with interests in fitness, photography, and hands-on DIY projects. <br />

 **Looking for Collaborations** <br />
-I am open to collaborations involving Human-Robot interaction or health technology, particularly projects aiming to enhance or augment human performance or improve health span.
-Please feel free to reach out if you want to talk through an idea with me or if you have a project that you want help with. <br />
+I am interested in collaborating on projects that focus on assistive technology, health and fitness tools, wearables, or robotics that support human capability and wellbeing. <br />
+If you are developing an idea in this space or need a custom assistive tool for personal use, please don't hesitate to get in touch. <br />

 **Connect With Me** <br />
 Feel free to reach out for collaborations or just a chat: <br />